Charles A. Kading

-Charles August Kading (January 14, 1874 – June 19, 1956) was a U.S. Representative from Wisconsin who represented Wisconsin's 2nd congressional district from 1927–1933.
+Charles August Kading (January 14, 1874 – June 19, 1956) was an American lawyer and Republican politician from Dodge County, Wisconsin.
+He served three terms in the United States House of Representatives, representing Wisconsin's 2nd congressional district from 1927 to 1933.
+Before his election to Congress, he served as Dodge County district attorney and he was the 38th mayor of Watertown, Wisconsin.
+His name was incorrectly listed as "Karling" in the 1911 Wisconsin Blue Book.

+Biography

 Born in Lowell, Wisconsin, Kading was the son of Charles and Elizabeth Baggans Kading.
 He attended the country schools, Lowell Grade School, Horicon High School in Horicon, and the University of Wisconsin in Madison.
 He graduated from the law department of Valparaiso University in Valparaiso, Indiana, in 1900.
 He was admitted to the bar the same year and commenced practice in Watertown, Wisconsin.
 He was also interested in agricultural pursuits.

-Kading served as city attorney of Watertown from 1905–1912, as district attorney for Dodge County from 1906–1912, and as mayor of Watertown from 1914–1916.
+Kading served as city attorney of Watertown from 1905 to 1912, as district attorney for Dodge County from 1906 to 1912, and as mayor of Watertown from 1914 to 1916.

 Kading was elected as a Republican to the Seventieth, Seventy-first, and Seventy-second Congresses, serving from March 4, 1927 – March 3, 1933.
 After being an unsuccessful candidate for renomination in 1932, he resumed the practice of law.
 He died in Watertown on June 19, 1956, and was interred in Oak Hill Cemetery there.
 His son, Charles E. Kading (1907–1992), also an attorney, served for many years as a judge in Jefferson County.